copier-org/copier/CONTRIBUTION.md

 4. ✅ Add standalone `run_preview` function following the same pattern as `run_recopy`
 5. ✅ Write and pass test for the new command
-6. ⬜ Expose the new function as a CLI command via the existing CLI layer
+6. ✅ Expose the new function as a CLI command via the existing CLI layer
 7. ⬜ Add additional edge case tests

 **Implement:** https://github.com/karenemily/codepath-copier/tree/fix-issue-live-preview

 **Review:**
-- [ ] Follows Copier's code style
+- [x] Follows Copier's code style
-- [ ] New command is documented
+- [x] New command is documented in PR description
-- [ ] Existing tests still pass
+- [x] Existing tests still pass
-- [ ] New tests added and passing
+- [x] New tests added and passing
-- [ ] CHANGELOG updated if required
+- [ ] CHANGELOG updated if required by maintainer

 **Evaluate:** Test `test_preview_renders_template` confirms the initial render works correctly.
-Still need to test the hot-reload/watch loop behavior.
+Manual end-to-end testing confirmed hot-reload re-renders correctly when template files are saved.

 ---